Best & Worst Subaru Crosstrek Years

 2019

 Neutral years?
-Think of them as the middle-of-the-road performers – not exceptional enough to be the best, not troublesome enough to be the worst.
-They’re the consistent Eddies of the Crosstrek world.
+Think of them as the middle-of-the-road performers – not outstanding enough to be the best, not troublesome enough to be the worst.
+They’re the reliable Eddies of the Crosstrek world.

 Here’s a sizzling tip: certain factors can really tank a vehicle’s ranking.
 For instance, NHTSA recall data can send a car’s reliability score plunging faster than a skydiver without a parachute.

-Now, let’s delve into the nitty-gritty of the finest, impartial, and worst years.
+Now, let’s delve into the nitty-gritty of the best, unbiased, and worst years.

 Best & Worst Years for Subaru Crosstrek 1st Generation (2016-2017)